wikimedia/wikibase-termbox/README.md

 * **Production level** environment variables
   * `SSR_PORT` is the port at which the node server performing server-side vue rendering can be reached (by mediawiki to render entity pages, or your browser to try it in isolation)
   * `WIKIBASE_REPO` is the wikibase installation used as information authority (e.g. to load entity information), including the path (where both `index.php` and `api.php` are located)
+  * `WIKIBASE_REPO_HOSTNAME_ALIAS` is used to replace the hostname in WIKIBASE_REPO.
+Added to help with deployment in the WMF cluster.
+It must be set but in can be the same as the WIKIBASE_REPO hostname.
+In most cases setting them to be the same is what non-WMF installs will desire.
   * `MEDIAWIKI_REQUEST_TIMEOUT` is the duration ( in milliseconds ) after which the ssr-server terminates any request to mediawiki in any case.
 This parameter is optional and will be set by default to 3000.
   * `MESSAGES_CACHE_MAX_AGE` is the maximum age of entries in the messages cache in ms. This parameter is set to 1 minute by default.
 Setting this to a negative value will effectively disable this cache.
   * `LANGUAGES_CACHE_MAX_AGE` is the maximum age of entries in the languages cache in milliseconds.
 This parameter is set to 5 minutes by default.
 Setting this to a negative value will effectively disable this cache.